ab-emptycup/ab-emptycup.github.io/devlog/azure-migration.md

 - Got the layout save working after making a small fix in the _store.patch_ref()_ function.
 - Fixed CORS issue on the blob service by adding permissions.
+- Got Layout 3D working
+- Got Furnishings working both in add furnishings & choose colors
+- Got Materials working

+Only unsure about woodworks now.
+But that should be working as well.
+Just need to be double check regarding missing assets.